mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-iv.md

 ---
 # *Book IV.* SENSATION AND SEX

-My notes on this chapter did included comments such as "outright misogyny" and "being ugly is weird?" - this is a compilation one of Lucretius' **weirder** assertions.
+My notes on this chapter did included comments such as "outright misogyny" and "being ugly is weird?" - this compilation is one of Lucretius' **weirder** assertions.

 ***"On images of things."***